-OPIM 501 Operations Management
+OPIM 501 Operations and Supply Chain Management

-Operations management deals with the design, production and distribution of goods and services.
+This course deals with the design, production and distribution of goods and services.
 Managerial issues and decision problems include the design, planning, and control of processes at strategic and operational levels.
 Concepts and tools used in generating solutions to problems and their implementation aspects are discussed.
 Operating systems from different areas such as manufacturing, service, and transportation are exemplified to expose students to the similarities and differences in their characteristics.
 Topics include operations strategy, process design and improvement, quality management, capacity and supply chain management.

-ORG 501 Organizational Behaviour
+ORG 501 Organizational Behavior and Leadership

 Organizational behavior is the study of people in organizations-how and why they think, feel and act the way they do.
 The field, which borrows extensively from the social sciences, includes but is not limited to, topics such as motivation, decision making, leadership, organizational culture, communication, organizational conflict, power and negotiation, team processes, organization change, structure and change.
 This course is based on a belief that social science has much to offer the practicing manager and that becoming an effective manager of others requires increasing our own self-awareness and a portfolio of managerial skills.
 Thus, the course combines traditional lectures with the use of cases, group projects and experiential exercises.

 Spring Term (January- May)